connorturlan/JSCalculator/readme.md

 Beyond the original scope, additional functions added were:

 -   A power button to toggle the screen, and all memory state in the calculator.
--   Power of, and Square functions.
+-   Power of, square, and square root functions.
 -   Adding comma formatting to groups of three digits. e.g. 1,234

 ## Known Issues